Signolteam/coding-challenges/README.md

 - DB structure --> server connection to DB --> endpoints structure --> client connection to server --> client development --> UX refinement
 - DB deployment to AWS RDS --> Server deployment to Lambda functions (partial) --> Set up API gateway (partial) --> Client deployment to S3 bucket (not done)

-While there were significant challenges for me to deploy to lambda functions, in the time given I didn't manage to deploy with serverless.
-However , I did achieve to set up
+While there were challenges to deploy to AWS, in the time given I didn't manage to deploy with serverless.
+However , I did achieve to partially deploy to AWS:

+- PostgresQL instance deployed with RDS
+- Lambda functions and API gateway: 2 functions deployed to get all tasks and get tasks count.
+These connect to the RDS and can be tested with the lambda postman collection provided in this repo.
+- S3 client: